 Removing this excess water helps reduce the development of ammonia and potential for mould growth.

-Wet bags are water resistant bags made of PUL, which can be used for storing soiled nappies while out.
+Wet bags are water resistant bags made of PUL.
+They can be used for storing soiled cloth nappies and wipes while out or during the day.
 They are also useful for wet swim wear and clothing.

 Decades ago wet pailing was the most common method of dirty nappy storage.
 This is no longer a suitable or needed option.
 Napisan previously contained sodium hypochlorite (the active ingredient in bleach which sanitises), it no longer does, so the modern Napisan/Vanish does not sanitise.